amonapp/docs.amon.cx/docs/agent.md

 	If you encountered an issue during the Agent installation please reach out to <a href="mailto:martin@amon.cx">martin@amon.cx</a>
 	with the contents of <span class="code">amonagent-install.log</span>
 </p>

-<h3>Issues getting the Agent reporting
+## Issues getting the Agent reporting

 <p>
 If you get the Agent installed but you are not seeing any data in Amon, you can troubleshoot in the following manner. <br>
 First, run the <strong>status</strong> command - <code class="language-bash">sudo service amonagent status (or) sudo systemctl status amonagent</code>.